hleehm8994/hleehm8994/README.md

 Hello
 ======================

 My name is Helen.
 I am a recent Graduate in Business Analytics.
 I have over 6 years of experience in financial service industry, specializing in Operational Risk Management.
-Proven experience of analyzing and reporting risk event through risk assessment to prevent and mitigate financial losses in the banks.
+I have proven experience of analyzing and reporting risk event through risk assessment to prevent and mitigate financial losses in the banks.

+I am passionate about executing analytics projects and engaging in research collaborations with tangible outcomes

 -------------------------------------